Pinaki82/Xubuntu-minimum-shell-config/README.md

 # Xubuntu-minimum-shell-config
-Linux shell scripts to install and configure a freshly installed Xubuntu Linux system to get a workable OS with essential packages.
+Linux shell scripts to install applications and configure a freshly installed Xubuntu Linux system to get a workable OS with essential packages.

 Command: